 One of the most immediate effects of a weak currency is the potential for high domestic inflation.
 A weak currency is attractive to inward investment into a country because it’s cheaper for foreign investors to invest in an economy with a low-valued currency.
 This is because foreign investors will have more buying power by using their strong currency to invest in a country with a weaker currency.

 A weak currency is also something that exporting countries really like because they will be paid in a currency from the foreign investor that has a higher value than their domestic currency.
-This means exporters have the potential for making higher profits when the value of their domestic currency is lower.
+This means exporters have the potential to make higher profits when the value of their domestic currency is lower.

 A currency that has a high value when compared to other currencies is something that you want to see if you are a net-importing country.
 This is because if your cash is worth a lot then you can buy more at cheaper prices.
 Other countries will also want to do business with countries that have high currency valuations because they will be paid with a more valuable currency than their domestic currency.